 This includes the oats, chia seeds, cinnamon, and salt.

 Now I made a total splurge for my oats recipe!
 I picked up a container of this super creamy, delicious Ellenos Greek yogurt!
 It’s made locally at Pike Place in Seattle.
-I discovered this stuff during one of my trips to Main & Vine and I’m totally hooked.
-I always have to treat myself to a tub whenever I go.
 I won’t go on and on, but let me just say it completely elevates this recipe.

 Here’s what the oatmeal looked like in the morning.
-I should mention, in case it’s not painfully obvious at this point – that this is a cold dish.
+I should mention, in case it’s not painfully obvious at this point, that this is a cold dish.
 It’s not your traditional hot oatmeal.
-I felt it reminded me more of rice pudding in texture than oatmeal.
+It reminded me more of rice pudding in texture than oatmeal.

 I decided to serve mine like a parfait.
 It was excellent with some bananas and berries.
-It’s also nice if you can add a little crunch – I added some granola that I picked up at Main & Vine.
+It’s also nice if you can add a little crunch – I added some granola.
 Get creative!

 Not only was this a delicious breakfast, I felt good knowing all the boxes this dish ticks – it’s got Omega 3s (chia seeds), fiber (oats + chia seeds + fruit), protein and calcium (milk + Greek yogurt), and probiotics (Greek yogurt).
 I felt it stuck with me much longer than my normal bowl of cereal, too!